Coronavirus in Kentucky: Beshear to provide daily COVID-19 update at 5 p.m.

-FRANKFORT, KY (WOWK) – Kentucky Gov. Andy Beshear will hold his daily COVID-19 update at 5 p.m. today.
+FRANKFORT, KY (WOWK) – Kentucky Gov. Andy Beshear will hold his daily update on the coronavirus in The Bluegrass State at 5 p.m.
 You can watch it live here.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.